Book an appointment

 Acute bacterial prostatitis has more severe symptoms of pain frequent urination and fever.

-Chronic prostatitis can be a cause of Chronic Pelvic Pain Syndrome, which can be extremely distressing.
+Chronic prostatitis can be a cause of Chronic Pelvic Pain Syndrome.
+This can be extremely distressing.
 Often times stress and psychological issues will have a role in this and managing these causes trough counselling can help improve symptoms.

 I have over 14 years experience providing sexual health screening and I offer a completely confidential, professional, non judgemental service from start to end.
 If you are not sure if you have been at risk, then I offer a normal consultation to discuss the possible risks and whether screening would be appropriate.
 We discuss and agree all costs beforehand so you know exactly where you stand and I will always provide you with clear and accurate advice based on current British Association for Sexual Health and HIV (BASHH )guidelines.